learn-co-students/nyc04-seng-ft-053120/43-react-forms/README.md

 ### React Controlled Forms
 In React, rather than looking into the DOM to get the form's input field values when the form is submitted, we use `state` to monitor the user's input as they type.

-- For each input you need:
+For each input, you need:
   1. Some state to manage the input
   2. An onChange listener on the input to monitor user input and update state
   3. A value attribute on the input that corresponds to a key in state

-  4. An onSubmit listener on the form to finally submit data
+You will also need an onSubmit listener on the form to finally submit data.

 For example, if we have a form component that looks like this: